Emurgo/yoroi-frontend/docs/specs/code/TRANSACTION_MEMO.md

 )
 ```

-In this case, the `payload` is signed with the `sign` WASM binding using one of the key pairs obtained from the private key chain.
-Then, the output is added in the `signature` field.
-After the COSE structure is constructed, it is encrypted using `password_encrypt`, and the resulting output is used as a value for the ciphertext field in the COSE structure for encrypted messages.
+The `payload` is signed with the `sign` WASM binding using `SK`.
+The signature is added in the `signature` field and the structure is encrypted using `password_encrypt` and `EK` as a password.
+The result is used as a value for the ciphertext field in the COSE structure for encrypted messages.

 **Cardano encrypted message**
 ```